opalmedapps/opal-db-management/README.md

 ## Running the databases with encrypted connections

 If a dev chooses they can also build the containers in this repo with SSL enabled to encrypt all db connections and traffic.
-To do this, first refer to the [opal docs repository](https://gitlab.com/opalmedapps/docs) for instructions on how to generate self-signed SSL certificates.
+To do this, first refer to the [opal docs guide on self signed certificates](https://gitlab.com/opalmedapps/docs/-/blob/main/docs/guides/self_signed_certificates.md) for instructions on how to generate self-signed SSL certificates.
 Place them in the `certs` directory.

 In the `.env` file, set `USE_SSL=1` and fill in the `SSL_CA` variable with the path to the public key of the certificate authority file.